mahlet aklu - program director, executive education

 Courtney is responsible for assessing the impact of the Bloomberg Harvard City Leadership Initiative’s work and for providing Initiative leaders and staff with data to facilitate continuous improvement and learning.

-She holds an M.A. in Urban Education Policy from Brown University and an M.S in Quantitative Methodology from the University of Wisconsin-Madison.
+She holds a Master of Arts in Urban Education Policy from Brown University and a Master of Science in Quantitative Methodology from the University of Wisconsin, Madison.

 glendean hamilton - program manager